 2.5 No more than one story per author may be submitted.
 It is the responsibility of the author to make sure that there is not more than one of his/her stories submitted in total.
 If more than one story is submitted, only the first story received will be considered.

 2.6.
 Authors can only enter individually and not as part of a writing team.

 (i) be unpublished; or

 2.8 The author must have a prior record of publication in creative writing in the United Kingdom.
-This means the author must previously have had a work or works of prose fiction, drama or poetry published by an established UK book publisher (including e-book publication as well as printed), published in print or online by an established printed newspaper, magazine, journal or periodical in the UK, or broadcast by a UK national broadcaster.
+This means the author must previously have had a work or works of prose fiction, drama or poetry published by an established UK book publisher (including e-book and audio publication), published in print or online by an established printed newspaper, magazine, journal, periodical in the UK, or broadcast by a UK national broadcaster or content provider.
 The prior record of publication must be the sole work of the author and not written as part of a writing team.

 2.8.2 For the avoidance of doubt, ‘established newspaper, magazine, journal or periodical’ means a periodical that is printed regularly (at least annually) that has been in circulation for at least the past 12 months, has an ISBN or ISSN number and is not self-published; or has a paid subscription-based website.

 2.8.3 For the avoidance of doubt, ‘a UK national broadcaster’ means a national radio station or television channel.

 2.8.4 None of the following will constitute a ‘record of prior publication’:

 (ii) work published via commercial arrangement through which the publisher is paid by the author;